tentwentyfour/wp-video-lightbox/readme.txt

 None

 == Changelog ==

+= 1.6.9 =
+* Added a new shortcode parameter to show the description of a video popup in lightbox

 = 1.6.8 =
 * fixed an issue where vimeo video could not be played on a HTTPS site